 Every time we get into the car during December, we always play Christmas music!
 To us, there’s never enough time to celebrate Christmas!

 Even though there are so many fun Christmas songs, one of our favorite songs is We Are Santa’s Elves.
-Each time I hear it, I can’t help but sing along.
-And, even the kids know the words to it.
+Each time we hear it, we can’t help but sing along.
+Even the kids know the words to it!

-Because of this, we decided to craft these elf handprint Christmas cards.
+Because of this, we decided to craft this cute elf handprint Christmas card.

 Read on below or watch our step by step video tutorial to see how to make them with your kids.